Bottom left to right: Aparna Bhaduri, PhD; Matt State, PhD; Alice Ting, PhD; Trey Ideker, PhD; Willow Coyote-Maestas, PhD

 Dr. Nowakowski: Neuropsychiatric disorders present a major source of socioeconomic burden in California.
 These conditions are highly heritable, and can result in significant social, communicative, cognitive, and behavioral challenges to individuals affected.
 In some cases they require lifelong medical support, and disproportionately affect disadvantaged communities.
 Neuropsychiatric disorders are especially difficult to predict, manage, and urgently require progress in novel therapeutic development.

-CIRM: The ReMIND program is a pilot for collaborative, multi-investigator funding for foundational basic discovery research.
-Could you speak to the timeliness and impact of such funding structures more broadly and why you think such funding structures will be impactful for CIRM’s mission?
+The ReMIND program is a pilot for collaborative.
+Why you think such funding structures will be impactful for CIRM’s mission?

-Dr. Nowakowski: By design, collaborative, multi-investigator projects provide a unique opportunity for researchers to pursue cross-disciplinary research that couldn’t be accomplished using traditional single investigator grants.
-This is important especially in studies of neurological and neuropsychiatric disorders, where the complexity of the conditions require experts in genetics, molecular biology, biochemistry, and bioinformatics working together on a focused problem.
+Dr. Nowakowski: Collaborative, multi‑investigator projects create unique opportunities for cross‑disciplinary research that single‑investigator grants cannot support.
+This approach is especially important in neurological and neuropsychiatric research, where the complexity of these conditions demands expertise in genetics, molecular biology, biochemistry, and bioinformatics working toward a common goal.

-A well-designed multi-investigator collaboration can achieve a lot more than individual labs could ever hope to accomplish by themselves.
-It ensures that research findings are reproducible and create a coherent, integrated body of knowledge that is much better at identifying translational opportunities.
-CIRM’s support for multi-investigator collaborations will create an innovative research ecosystem that is far more likely to lead to translational projects than traditional research initiatives.
+A well‑designed multi‑investigator collaboration can accomplish far more than individual labs working alone.
+It strengthens reproducibility and produces a coherent, integrated body of knowledge that is better at identifying translational opportunities.
+By supporting these collaborations, CIRM is building an innovative research ecosystem that is far more likely to generate translational projects than traditional research models.

-Dr. Nowakowski: CIRM has had an outsized impact on research in California over the past 20 years by creating a cutting-edge research environment, particularly through investments in infrastructure and training programs across California that created opportunities for many to become involved in stem cell research.
+Dr. Nowakowski: Over the past 20 years, CIRM has had an outsized impact on research in California.
+It created a cutting‑edge scientific environment by investing in infrastructure and training programs that opened doors for many scientists to enter stem cell research.

-I, myself, have chosen to come to California after completing PhD training abroad to take advantage of this exciting opportunity as a postdoctoral scholar.
-I participated in CIRM-funded projects such as the CIRM Center of Excellence in Stem Cell Genomics (CESCG), which has been truly transformative for my career.
-Collaborations initiated through these opportunities have led to some of the most exciting discoveries of my research so far and launched lasting research partnerships that help me advance research into the causes of neuropsychiatric disorders.
+I came to California after completing my PhD abroad to take advantage of these opportunities as a postdoctoral scholar.
+I joined CIRM‑funded projects, including the CIRM Center of Excellence in Stem Cell Genomics (CESCG), which was transformative for my career.
+Collaborations that began through these programs led to some of my most exciting discoveries and sparked long‑term partnerships that continue to advance my research into the causes of neuropsychiatric disorders.

 Learn more about the ReMIND program at cirm.ca.gov/remind.